 Donald even promotes the fact that smart business owners can grow in a downturned market.

-A Ray White client of mine who has been in the industry for close to 30 years said this very same thing to me.
-He expressed that a downturn in any real estate market flushes out poor performing agents.
+A Ray White client of mine who has been in the industry for close to 35 years said this very same thing to me.
+He expressed that a downturn in any real estate market flushes out poor-performing agents.
 He was keeping a positive outlook on the future and looking forward to better opportunities to gain market share.

-Donald goes on to say “Resist profit-eating sales and discounting.
+Donald goes on to say “Resist profit-eating sales and discounts.
 Don’t give away your product; instead, compete with service, quality and uniqueness.
 Expand geographically, if you can too.”

 Consider the pain point that your clients face in a real estate market where home values are in decline.
 They’re most likely ‘fearful of timing the market incorrectly’ and ‘struggling to make the right decisions’.